lukyad/zChecks/README.md

 # Couple of words on how it works

 It looks like a magic how zChecks is able to capture the Check context!
 But no worires, there is no magic here.
 When zChecks package is being installed it injects an extra PostBuild step into the target project.
 During this step zChecks parses all csharp files in the project using Roslyn API and collects context for all Check invocations.
 Then it embeds this information into the target assembly.
 In runtime zChecks use the embeded information to generate diagnostics messages.
 That's it!

+# Limitations

+If two (or more) Checks are placed to the same line of code, then no detailed diagnostics to be avaialble, just File:Line.